open-socialism/open-socialism-site/why-create-a-new-system.md

 ## DC has been getting worse

-DC improved in terms of wealth equality until the 1970s and since then it has steadily gotten worse.
+DC improved in terms of wealth equality leading up to the 1970s and since then it has steadily gotten worse.
 Productivity is continuing to dramatically improve and yet only those already very rich are seeing the benefits.
 The wealth is not [trickling down](https://en.wikipedia.org/wiki/Trickle-down_economics){:target="_blank"} and the middle class is constantly shrinking.
-[President Obama has called 'wealth inequality the defining challenge of our time'](https://www.whitehouse.gov/the-press-office/2013/12/04/remarks-president-economic-mobility){:target="_blank"}.
+[President Obama has called wealth inequality 'the defining challenge of our time'](https://www.whitehouse.gov/the-press-office/2013/12/04/remarks-president-economic-mobility){:target="_blank"}.

 On a global scale as well DC is very destructive in that it exploits poverty for cheap labor and nations with sweat shops are not being paid fairly for their work and are not able to fix their countries.
-Meanwhile workers in first world countries and losing their jobs due to this offshoring and can no longer afford to buy goods that stimulate their own countries economies.
-[On the global level there is now startling wealth inequality with the 62 people having the same amount of wealth as the bottom 3.5 billion](https://www.oxfam.org.au/media/2016/01/62-people-own-same-as-half-the-world-oxfam/){:target="_blank"}.
+Meanwhile workers in first world countries are losing their jobs due to this offshoring and can no longer afford to buy goods that stimulate their own countries economies.
+[On the global level there is now startling wealth inequality with the wealthiest 62 people having the same amount of wealth as the bottom 3.5 billion](https://www.oxfam.org.au/media/2016/01/62-people-own-same-as-half-the-world-oxfam/){:target="_blank"}.
+This is greater wealth inequality than has ever existed before.

 DC is causing repeated financial crisis in a boom bust boom pattern that is quite destructive for everyone but those already wealthy.
 All the while it is proving to be highly destructive to the environment which is totally unexceptable for our generation to be doing.
+The worst example of this is of course global warking.
+[Elon Musk sums up what we are doing very well in this video](https://www.youtube.com/watch?v=xKCuDxpccYM).

 Democracy is also compromised with big money corrupting politics via the [lobbying system](https://en.wikipedia.org/wiki/Lobbying){:target="_blank"}.
 [President Obama on some of the issues with democracy in the USA](https://www.youtube.com/watch?v=AxuwazaXOMg){:target="_blank"}.